How James Holzhauer Used Sports Betting Principles to Win $2.4 Million on Jeopardy!

 Editor’s note: This story has been updated from a previous version to include figures through Holzhauer’s 32 Jeopardy! wins.

 If offered a chance to double your money on a bet with a 90% chance of winning, would you take it?
 You should.
 I would.
 And James Holzhauer certainly does every night on Jeopardy!

-Holzhauer set those money records by betting with massively positive expected value and treating Jeopardy! money like actual money, not game show points.
+Holzhauer set those records by betting with massively positive expected value.
+He treated Jeopardy! money like actual money, not game show points.
 Something most contestants never do.

 Sounds an awful lot like a savvy gambler.

 I won’t bore you with how Jeopardy! works.
 I’ll assume that if you clicked on this, you’ve seen it.